ssubramanian83/Streaming-ETL-Demo/README.md

 ***

-## <a name="step-5"></a>Step 5: Create a Topic using the Cloud UI
+## <a name="step-5"></a>Step 5: Create 2 Topic using the Cloud UI

 1. On the navigation menu, select **Topics** and click **Create Topic**.
     > **Note:** Refresh the page if your cluster is still spinning up.

-1. Enter **abc.inventory** as the Topic name and **1** as the Number of partitions
+1. Enter **postgres.public.customers** as the Topic name and **1** as the Number of partitions
     > **Note:** Topics have many configurable parameters that dictate how Confluent handles messages.
 A complete list of those configurations for Confluent Cloud can be found [here](https://docs.confluent.io/cloud/current/using/broker-config.html).
-If you’re interested in viewing the default configurations, you can view them in the *Topic Summary* on the right side.
+The Debezium CDC connector for Postgres requires the topic to be created with the scheme of ${database.server.name}.${schema.name}.${table.name}.
+If using the default public schema, it can not be omitted, i.e. topic has to be something like Postgres.public.customers in this case.

 1. Click **Create with defaults**.

-    * **inventory** is the name of one of the collections and abc is the database name within the mongoDB Atlas that you will be sourcing data from.
+    * **customers** is the name of one of the customer table in Postgres and Postgres is the database server name within the Postgres db that you will be sourcing data from.

+1. Repeat the process and create another topic **postgres.public.orders** for the orders table.

 ***